OpenDFM/NeuSym-RAG/documents/vectorstore.md

 ## Write Vectors Into Vectorstore

 > **❗️ NOTE:** Please ensure that, the parsed target PDF content has been populated into the database before vector encoding!
-Since all encodable content will be retrieved from the corresponding relational database.
+Since all PDF content to encode is firstly retrieved from the corresponding relational database.

 ### Download Embedding Models